-Arts Fundraising & Philanthropy will offer core financial support to Giving Circles across England to help them support arts and culture projects and initiatives.
-We offer funding towards the development of new Giving Circles, or to support those that are already established to help them do more, develop training events, seminars or meetings, with the aim of strengthening arts philanthropy and building stronger giving networks across the sector.
+We offer core financial support to fundraising groups or networks across England to support them to grow and thrive.
+Our funding will contribute to the development of new training events, conferences, seminars or meetings, with the aim of strengthening arts fundraising skills and building robust partnerships across the sector.

 Arts Fundraising & Philanthropy is delighted to be able to announce the diverse range of Networks awarded funding in this application round, tackling key issues within the current fundraising environment:

 - Contemporary Visual Arts Network East Midlands (CVAN EM) - who will use this funding to strengthen cultural and creative opportunities for artists and art workers in Priority Places in the East Midlands.
 CVAN EM are facilitating a discussion day aimed at artists, arts workers and organisations which will focus on place-based fundraising, especially around Arts Council England Priority and Levelling Up for Culture Places.
 Direct funding will cover speaker fees, travel costs, technical assistance, catering, live-streaming and accessibility costs.
 The ambition of the ‘What change do you want to see through culture?’ event in October is to build confidence and understanding around fundraising avenues and partnership working.